hychan48/nuxt-mystery-country-quiz-practice/README.md

 # potential improvements / optimizations
 * LandMass is currently kinda ignored.
 * None should get rid of continents Africa, Asia,
+  * maybe just hardcode some logic for none / landmass for The largest countries. + france. since they have special meaning
 * France is special.
 Belongs to both sides of the world
 * look at static/improvements/landmass_comments.jpg